urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 ```

 Note how `%todo-action` will be resolved to `/mar/todo/action.hoon` - the hyphen
-will be interpreted as `/` if there's not already `/mar/todo-action.hoon`.
+will be interpreted as `/` if there's not already a `/mar/todo-action.hoon`.

 This simple mark file isn't all that useful.
 Typically, you'd add `json` arms to
 `grow` and `grab`, which allow your data to be converted to and from JSON, and